Go on, have a slap.

 PLAYERS: 1-2 simultaneous

-Prior to Slap Shot, Sega had released exactly two hockey games for their console: Champion Ice Hockey for the SG-1000 and Great Ice Hockey for the Master System (still haven’t technically reviewed Great Ice Hockey – please expect a full review soon).
+Prior to Slap Shot, Sega had released exactly two hockey games for their console: Champion Ice Hockey for the SG-1000 and Great Ice Hockey for the Master System.
 Both were mediocre upon release, which means they’re all but unplayable now, as most 8-bit hockey games not named Ice Hockey and Blades of Steel are wont to be.
 Slap Shot doesn’t atone for the previous hockey titles’ sins, but compared to Sega’s earlier works, it’s playable.

 The sprites aren’t very pretty, but they move fast on the ice.

 And just in case you think Slap Shot might be related to the 1977 Paul Newman film of the same name, stop thinking that.
 It’s just not true!
 Not only is Newman’s aging coach Reggie “Reg” Dunlop nowhere to be found, but according to Sega Retro, the game was called Slap Shoot in development.
 Slap Shoot sounds funnier, sure, but no self-respecting human being would unironically purchase anything named Slap Shoot.
 Besides, with Slap Shot as the title, you can trick people into thinking they’re buying a video game adaptation of their favorite hockey movie.

 Jason moonlights as a goalie between “Friday” films.